jmoenig/Snap/DEVLOG.md

 * **Translation Updates:**
     * German

+### 2023-12-19
+* blocks: fixed codification dialogs to work with customized primitives

 ### 2023-12-14
 * byob: let users rearrange custom blocks in the palette, thanks, Simon M. for pioneering this!
 * gui: added Simon M. to the credits tab of the "about Snap!" dialog